jackiexue005/System-design-note/02-Consistency-Models.md

 - 🐢 Slower, but **accurate and reliable**
 - 💰 Requires consensus algorithms (like Paxos, Raft)

+**🧠 What it means practically:**

+Imagine you change the lock on your house and tell everyone not to use the old key.

+- You wait until every roommate acknowledges the update
+- Only then do you confirm the lock has changed

+> This system is **safe**, because **no one will ever see the old data again**
+> But it's **slower**, since it waits for every part of the system to agree

 **Example:**
 Changing your banking password — it must work instantly and universally.
+No server should ever accept the old password once it’s changed.

 ---